-One of the picture-postcard scenes of Vienna in the Advent period is a group of friends standing round a tall table at an open-air market, each clutching a mug of Christmas punch (German: Weihnachtspunsch).
+One of the picture-postcard scenes of Vienna in the Advent period is a group of friends standing round a bar table at an open-air market, each clutching a mug of Christmas punch (German: Weihnachtspunsch).

 - Hot alcoholic beverage served in numerous varieties